cunnie/inclusive-sober-literature/styleguide.md

 ### New
 No adult, for example, should be in too much emotional dependence upon a parent.

-## Use "kinship" instead of "brotherhood"
+## Avoid words that assume a group of people are all male
+E.g.: brotherhood and mankind
 ### Old
 The sum of all this mighty effort is less peace and less brotherhood than before.
 ### New